AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 | image/psd |  |  |
 | image/vnd.adobe.photoshop |  |  |

-## Older untagged assets in DAM {#smart-tag-existing-assets}
+## Untagged Assets in DAM {#smart-tag-existing-assets}

-The existing assets in DAM are not smart tagged automatically.
+The existing or older assets in DAM are not smart tagged automatically.
 You need to [!UICONTROL Reprocess Assets] manually to generate smart tags for them.

 To smart tag assets, or folders (including subfolders) of assets that exist in assets repository, follow these steps: